Study leave

 Salary percentage while on study leave

 The percentage of academic salary paid while on study leave is dependent on the years of service accrued towards leave and the length of the leave.
-Refer to Article 2.20 of Part 3 of the Collective Agreement.
+Refer to Article 2.02 of Part 3 of the Collective Agreement.
+PLEASE NOTE: recent updates to the Collective Agreement to study leave salary percentages based on years of service are effective July 1, 2024.

 MSP Coverage while on study leave

 Faculty who plan to temporarily reside outside of British Columbia for over six months in a calendar year need to contact MSP to arrange for continued coverage or suspend coverage.
 Residency has important considerations for eligibility for coverage and premiums.
-For more information on leaving BC, please visit the MSP website.
+For more information on leaving BC, visit the Government of BC website

 Converting salary to research grant during study leave